lanrat/certgraph/README.md

   -parallel uint
     	number of certificates to retrieve in parallel (default 10) -sanscap int
-    	maximum number of uniq TLD+1 domains in certificate to include, 0 has no limit (default 80) -save string
+    	maximum number of uniq apex domains in certificate to include, 0 has no limit (default 80) -save string
     	save certs to folder in PEM format
   -timeout uint
     	tcp timeout in seconds (default 10)
-  -tldplus1
+  -apex
-    	for every domain found, add tldPlus1 of the domain's parent -verbose
+    	for every domain found, add the apex domain of the domain's parent -verbose
     	verbose logging
   -version